splicer3/splicer3/README.md

 # Matteo Di Iorio

-Computer Science Engineering student at the University of Bologna.
+Computer Engineering student at the University of Bologna.

 I like building things around systems software: embedded firmware, telemetry pipelines, cloud-native infrastructure, and tools that help me understand how a system works end to end.